What is Fraud?

-Based in the city of Leeds, St Pauls is a Barristers’ Chambers offering services in all areas of law.
-Our fraud lawyers are renowned in the legal field and we are proud to lend highly-esteemed fraud law advice to our clients.
-This blog post aims to explain what sets us apart in the legal landscape and how our fraud lawyers can help with your fraud case.
+Based in the city of Leeds, St Pauls is a Barristers’ Chambers offering services in all areas of law, and our fraud lawyers are renowned in the legal field.
+We are proud to lend highly-esteemed fraud advice to our clients.

-Members of chambers regularly advise on (pre and post charge/the institution of proceedings), and appear in, fraud crime cases of the utmost significance including:
+Members of chambers regularly provide fraud advice (pre and post charge/the institution of proceedings) and appear in, fraud cases of the utmost significance including:

 - Advance Fee Fraud